HDFGroup/hcl/README.md

 ### Other Structures

-Basket also has queues, priority_queues, multimaps, maps, global_clocks, and global_sequence (sequencers).
+HCL also has queues, priority_queues, multimaps, maps, global_clocks, and global_sequence (sequencers).
 However, the tests for these structures are not ironed out yet.
 The structures are fully functional, however, and you should be able to figure them out by